 The access controls provided by the Authorization Manager are only a part of the overall security strategy necessary in a business intelligence environment.
 You use the Authorization Manager to implement parts of your security strategy, rather than to design a strategy.
-See "Developing Your Security Plan" in the SAS 9.1 Intelligence Architecture: Planning and Administration Guide for detailed information about designing and implementing a security strategy.
+See SAS Intelligence Platform: Security Administration Guide for detailed information about designing and implementing a security strategy.